The first stable homotopy groups of motivic spheres: Ext groups for complex bordism

-Letting $\overline{\alpha}_{i}$ be the generic notation for a generator of the cyclic group $\Ext_{\BP_\ast\BP}^{1,2i}(\BP_\ast,\BP_\ast)$, \cite[Proposition 6.1]{Zahler} shows
+Letting $\overline{\alpha}_{q}$ be the generic notation for a generator of the cyclic group $\Ext_{\BP_\ast\BP}^{1,2q}(\BP_\ast,\BP_\ast)$, \cite[Proposition 6.1]{Zahler} shows

-For $p$ odd, \cite[Theorem 5.2.6(a), (b)]{Ravenel:green} shows
+For $p$ odd, \cite[Theorem 5.2.6(a), (b)]{ravenel.green} shows

-For the beta family of elements on the $2$-line of the Adams-Novikov spectral sequence we refer to \cite[Chapter 4,\S4]{Ravenel:green}.
+For the beta family of elements on the $2$-line of the Adams-Novikov spectral sequence we refer to \cite[Chapter 4, \S4]{ravenel.green}.

-{\bf Acknowledgements.} We thank Aravind Asok and Kyle Ormsby for discussions at an early stage of this work, and Dan Isaksen for pointing out \cite{andrews-miller}.
-The authors gratefully acknowledge support by the RCN programs "Special Geometries" and "Topology in Norway'', and the DFG priority programme "Homotopy theory and algebraic geometry''.
-The third author was partially supported by the RCN Frontier Research Group Project no.~250399.
+{\bf Acknowledgments.} We thank Aravind Asok and Kyle Ormsby for discussions at an early stage of this work, and Dan Isaksen for pointing out \cite{andrews-miller}.
+We also thank the participants of the USC $K$-theory summer school 2018, and in particular Aravind Asok, Bert Guillou, and Glen Wilson, for comments.
+The authors gratefully acknowledge support by the RCN grant no.~239015 "Special Geometries", RCN Frontier Research Group Project no.~250399 "Motivic Hopf Equations'', and the DFG Priority Program 1786 "Homotopy theory and algebraic geometry''. {\O}stv{\ae}r is supported by a Friedrich Wilhelm Bessel Research Award from the Humboldt Foundation.

 \begin{small}

 \end{small}